 Irritable bowel syndrome or IBS is a chronic gastrointestinal disorder that is marked by changes in frequency and/or form of bowel movements like constipation and diarrhea.
 In most cases, both the symptoms are visible from time to time in an individual.
-In this ailment, the individual experiences a group of symptoms all together which includes recurring abdominal pain with spasms and bloating.
+In this ailment, the individual experiences a group of symptoms altogether which includes recurring abdominal pain with spasms and bloating.
 IBS sensitizes the digestive tract and disrupts the gut and brain interaction.

 Doctors also refer to irritable bowel syndrome as IBS colitis, Spastic colon, Spastic bowel, nervous colon, and Mucous colitis.
-Around 15%-20% of men and women from the United States of America are diagnosed with Irritable bowel syndrome every year.
+Around 15%-20% of men and women in the United States of America are diagnosed with Irritable bowel syndrome every year.
 According to studies, IBS affects women more than it affects men.
 Even though the long-lasting symptoms can lead to major disruptions in an individual’s life, it is not life-threatening.
 In some cases, the symptoms might not be so active but it continues to be a life-long condition.
 The symptoms can flare up from time to time causing extreme discomfort.

 WHAT IS THE CAUSE BEHIND IRRITABLE BOWEL SYNDROME?

-There is a lack of substantial evidence to pinpoint out what exactly causes IBS.
+There is a lack of substantial evidence to pinpoint what exactly causes IBS.
 There can be several reasons behind it getting triggered in an individual.

 - Some studies reflect that Irritable bowel syndrome takes place when the muscles in the large intestine fail to contract properly, disrupting the movement of the stools.

 - Some other theories accredit it to the hormones involved, namely, serotonin and gastrin.
 These hormones control the nerve impulses or signals between the digestive tract and the brain.